- People ask me about this stuff sometimes, so I thought I'd write some of it down. I hope it helps..

-On the celestial sphere, the ecliptic plane translates into a 'great circle' - a line going right around the sphere.
+Projected onto the celestial sphere, the ecliptic plane becomes a 'great circle' - a line going right around the sphere, making a circle whose centre is at the centre of the sphere.
 In other words, seen from Earth, anything on the ecliptic plane will appear to be on a certain line on the celestial sphere - a great circle like the equator, but tilted to it at about 23½ degrees.
 The band of constellations around this line is called the zodiac.
 (The etymology is a bit uncertain; this word may derive from the idea that these constellations mostly represent various animals, or it may possibly be derived from a Sanskrit word for the 'path' of the Sun and planets).

 As it happens, all the other planets orbit the Sun in planes which are not far off our ecliptic plane.
 Our Moon also - unusually for solar system moons in general - is orbiting in a plane tilted only a few degrees from the ecliptic.
 This means that, seen from Earth, all the planets, and the Moon and the Sun, are only ever seen in directions not far from the ecliptic - i.e. within the constellations of the zodiac.